SunilDabhi7/Calculator/README.md

-# project files is in master branch
+# project files are in master branch